TravelingTechGuy/racq/README.md

 3. Alternatively, you can run `mocha test/authenticate` if you'd like to provide mocha specific parameters (see [mocha](https://github.com/visionmedia/mocha) for more documenation).
 4. If you want to see debug messages from tests, or modules, provide the `DEBUG` parameter, and the module name, at the beginning of the line:
 `DEBUG=racq,authenticate npm test`.
+5. If you want to see statistics messages from tests, or modules, provide the `DEBUG` parameter, and `modulename:statistics`, at the beginning of the line:
+`DEBUG=racq:statistics,authenticate:statistics npm test`.

 ## License
 Copyright (c) 2014 Guy Vider, [Traveling Tech Guy LLC](http://www.TravelingTechGuy.com)